An oasis of tranquility

 ‘It is difficult to realise today how little was generally known at the time regarding the genus rhododendron and its culture; even the experts were still groping.
 Blackhills is nearer to the North pole than either Moscow or Labrador, and few would have believed that an attempt to establish these plants, regarded as coming from semi-tropical rain-forests, could succeed so far north, or in an area of only thirty inches in the year.’

 The Rhododendron and Camellia Year Book 1968 “Blackhills: An Irregular Garden in Morayshire” page 22-31 By S.F.Christie

 About half the species were planted between 1920 and 1935 by Thomas North Christie, a retired tea planter, with the remainder having been added to by Thomas Christie's successors.
-The garden is currently being looked after by the third, fourth and fifth generations of Christies who tend to it themselves and continue to add to the rhododendron collection.
+The garden is currently being looked after by the third, fourth, fifth and sixth generations of Christies, who tend to it themselves and continue to add to the rhododendron collection.

 The Garden: unique and outstanding